 The Company's functional and reporting currency is the United States dollar.
 Foreign denominated monetary assets and liabilities are translated into their U.S. dollar equivalents using foreign exchange rates which prevailed at the balance sheet date.
-Revenues and expenses are translated at average rates of exchange during the period.
-Related translation adjustments as well as gains or losses resulting from foreign currency transactions are reported as part of operating expenses on the statement of operations.
+Income and expenses are translated at average rates of exchange during the period.
+Related translation adjustments as well as gains or losses resulting from foreign currency transactions are reported as part of operating expenses on the statement of operations and comprehensive loss.